Documentation

 Basic Syntax

 Hanami uses a clean, intuitive syntax that's easy to learn.
-Here are the basic elements of the Hanami language:

 Variables